robfinch/Cores/rtfItanium/README.md

 - instruction (L1, L2) and data (L1, L2) caches
 - write buffering
 - Functional Units:
+	- dual ALU's,
+	- dual address generators
 	- one flow control unit
-	- dual ALU's,
-	- dual floating point units
+	- dual floating point unit
-	- dual address generation units
 	- one memory unit (handles 2 load / stores)

-The rftItanium fetches three instructions at once and can issue up to seven instructions in a single cycle (2 alu, 1 flow control, 2 floating point, 2 memory) and is capable of committing up to three instructions in a single cycle.
+The rftItanium fetches three instructions at once and can issue up to six instructions in a single cycle (2 alu, 1 flow control, 1 floating point, 2 memory) and is capable of committing up to three instructions in a single cycle.

 # History
 rtfItanium is a work-in-progress beginning in May 2019. rtfItanium originated from FT64 which originated from RiSC-16 by Dr. Bruce Jacob.
 RiSC-16 evolved from the Little Computer (LC-896) developed by Peter Chen at the University of Michigan.
 See the comment in FT64.v.
 FT64 is the author's fourth attempt at a 64 bit ISA.
 Other attempts including Raptor64, FISA64, and DSD9.
 The author has tried to be innovative with this design borrowing ideas from a number of other processing cores.

 # Rationale
 It may seem strange to design an 80-bit cpu.
 Some of the rationale for doing so is that double-extended floating-point is 80-bits.
 In order to support the double extended fp internal registers and busses need to be 80 bits in size.
 Given that a significant portion of the core is 80-bit it was decided just to make the whole core an 80-bit core.
 Double-extended floating-point offers good precision with which to do business apps.
 It's approximately 19 digits of precision which amounts to 13 digits plus 6 decimal digits for instance.
 Ordinary double-precision arithmetic only offers about 16 digits, which isn't quite enough for some business apps once things like rounding are considered.
 That'd only be 10+6 decimal points.
-IA64 supports 81-bit floating point.
+IA64 supports 82-bit floating point.
 So 80-bits seems reasonable to me.

 # Software
 none

 # Versions
+The current version is version two.

 # Status
 Performing an initial code of the architecture along with documentation.